-Makes one 8" diameter flatbread. i suggest cutting into quarters or eighths
+One 8" diameter flatbread.
+I suggest cutting into quarters or eighths